nodejs/node/COLLABORATOR_GUIDE.md

 ### Code Reviews

-All pull requests must be reviewed and accepted by a Collaborator with sufficient expertise who is able to take full responsibility for the change.
+All pull requests should be reviewed and accepted by at least two Collaborators with sufficient expertise to take responsibility for the change.
+Pull requests with only a single approval may land if: (a) a request for review from other individual Collaborators or teams has been made, (b) there are no objections after a period of 72 hours (3 days) from the time of that request, and (c) all other conditions to land have been met.

 In the case of pull requests proposed by an existing Collaborator, an additional Collaborator is required for sign-off.

 In some cases, it may be necessary to summon a GitHub team to a pull request for review by @-mention.